Mentoring / 1-2-1's

 • Raise your profile, promote your art practice and consider new ways to get your work seen and create new networks.

-• How to use Social Media Workshop
+• How to use / maximise your impact on Social Media and ways of marketing.

 • Critical Review your website / online profile / portfolio and guidance